bonitoo-io/telegraf/plugins/inputs/win_perf_counters/README.md

  *Measurement name* is specified per performance object or `win_perf_counters` by default.

  *Tags:*
-  - computer - computer name, if specified in the `Computers` parameter, otherwise omitted
+  - source - computer name, as specified in the `Sources` parameter.
+Name `localhost` is translated into the host name
   - objectname - normalized name of the performance object
   - instance - instance name, if performance object supports multiple instances, otherwise omitted